Zelenskyy speaks with Trump about peace efforts, eyes leaders-level talks

 The call lasted half an hour, according to Ukrainian presidential adviser Dmytro Lytvyn.

-Trump and Zelenskyy covered issues on the agenda for the meeting, as well as preparations for the next round of trilateral discussions including Russian officials, expected in early March.
+Trump and Zelenskyy covered issues on the agenda for the meeting, as well as preparations for the next round of trilateral discussions that will include Russian officials, expected in early March.

 “We expect this meeting to create an opportunity to move talks to the leaders’ level,” said Zelenskyy, adding that would be “the only way to resolve all the complex and sensitive issues and finally end the war”.